Brook House Farmhouse is a Grade II listed building in the Powys local planning authority area, Wales. First listed on 25 April 1950. Farmhouse.

 Description

-Although the front wall of the hall range has been rebuilt, the internal layout, and much of the internal timber-work of this range survives, and the timber-framing of the cross wing is of exceptional quality; overall, the building retains a significant degree of integrity as a fine timber-framed farmhouse.
+Inside, the two rooms in the main range feature stepped stops to chamfered paired axial beams, a chamfered dragon beam, and transverse and axial beams in the principal room of the cross wing.
+Cambered tie-beams are present in the main range.
+Despite the rebuilding of the front wall of the hall range, the internal layout and much of the internal timber work remain, and the timber framing of the cross wing is of exceptional quality.
+Overall, the building retains a significant degree of integrity as a fine timber-framed farmhouse.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.